santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

    In any circumstance, it is advisable to monitor callback execution times, as they **block** spinning and can lead to unexpected and undesirable side effects.

-Just as a final note: programming a service server that takes too long in computing the response is a potential issue in your system, this inconvenience is a reason for using actions (among others).

 As a final note, designing a service server that takes too long to compute a response can become a significant issue in your system.
 This